How Well Are State-Dependent Local Projections Capturing Nonlinearities?: Abstract

 \section{Abstract}

-We evaluate how well state-dependent local projections recover true impulse responses in nonlinear environments.
-Using quadratic vector autoregressions as a laboratory, we show that linear local projections fail to capture any nonlinearities when shocks are symmetrically distributed.
-Popular state-dependent local projections specifications capture distinct aspects of nonlinearity: those interacting shocks with their signs capture higher-order effects, while those interacting shocks with lagged states capture state dependence.
-However, their gains over linear specifications are concentrated in tail shocks or tail states; and, for lag-based specifications, hinge on how well the chosen observable proxies the latent state.
-Our proposed specification—which augments the linear specification with a squared shock term and an interaction between the shock and lagged observables—best approximates the true responses across the entire joint distribution of shocks and states.
-An application to monetary policy reveals economically meaningful state dependence, whereas higher-order effects, though statistically significant, prove economically modest.
+We use quadratic vector autoregressions, motivated by pruned second-order perturbation solutions to DSGE models, as a laboratory to evaluate how well popular local projection (LP) specifications recover true impulse responses in nonlinear environments.
+We derive closed-form population impulse responses under each specification and compare them to truth.
+Linear LP fails to capture nonlinearities when the shock is symmetrically distributed.
+State-dependent LP specifications capture distinct aspects of nonlinearity: interacting the shock with its sign captures asymmetric effects, while interacting the shock with observable state proxies captures state dependence.
+However, their gains over linear LP are concentrated in tail shocks or states, and for the latter depend on proxy quality.
+Our proposed specification---augmenting linear LP with a squared shock term and shock-state proxy interactions---best approximates true responses.
+We also establish valid estimation and inference procedures for this specification.
+In a monetary policy application, we find state dependence, while higher-order effects differ across outcomes.
 (JEL C22, C32, E52)

 { {\em Key words:} Dynamic Causal Effect, Impulse Response, Local Projections, Misspecification, Monetary Policy, State-Dependence}